How to Show Sympathy to Someone Whose Father Has Passed Away

 Things to do After the Funeral

 Many people forget the sorrow of a fatherless child after a few months of the funeral, but a well-wisher or a true friend never overlook the pain of the bereaved.
-Let your grieving friends know that you have not forgotten them and you are always there by the following ways:
+Let your grieving friends know that you have not forgotten them and you are always there in the following ways:

 - Give the bereaved space to grieve for some weeks and help them to fight with the sorrow.